Buy a house in the Cranbrook, B.C., area with experts in the local real estate market

 If you’re looking for a second-home or a vacation property, there’s a great reason to buy a home in the southeastern corner of B.C.—there’s no speculation tax here.
 You can buy a great house at affordable prices in the Kootenays.

-Two Cranbrook couples bought their dream homes through Sandy Smith Personal Real Estate Corporation
+Two Cranbrook couples bought their dream homes through the Sandy Smith Property Group

 Kim McCauley and Mike Maloney lived in Cranbrook but were looking for a new home that included a larger lot.
 In May 2019, they moved into their dream home just outside the city limits.